- Who We Serve

 As a result of this engagement, the bank was able to connect the dots between actual customer experience, offerings, messaging, and process.

-They re-allocated budgets and attention towards the experiences most important— and most disappointing—to customers, like mobile and online banking.
-With real intelligence on brand, perception, and performance gaps, they were able to redesign failing processes and products to better meet customer expectations.
-And perhaps most important going forward, they experienced the benefits of a disciplined approach to Touchpoint Mapping first-hand, and now have the training and tools to continue the work themselves.
+They re-allocated budgets and attention towards the experiences most important—and most disappointing— to customers, like mobile and online banking.
+With real intelligence on brand, perception and performance gaps, they were able to redesign failing processes and products to better meet customer expectations.
+And perhaps most important going forward, they experienced the benefits of a disciplined approach to managing their customer experience first-hand, and now have the training and tools to continue the work themselves.